CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Credential-Management.md

 To see the credentials, run `netq lcm show credentials`.

-If an SSH key is used for the credentials, the public key is displayed in the command output:
+If you use an SSH key for the credentials, the public key appears in the command output:

 ```
 cumulus@switch:~$ netq lcm show credentials